 Any openings in the external walls of buildings separated by fire walls must comply with C3.2.
 In this case, each building is a fire-source feature to the other building (see Figure C3.2).

-Protection of openings

-Openings in an external wall must be protected if within 3 metres of a side or rear boundary (see C3.2(a)(i)).
+Protection of openings Openings in an external wall must be protected if within 3 metres of a side or rear boundary (see C3.2(a)(i)).
 Or, under C3.2(a)(ii), if they are within 6 metres of the far boundary of an adjoining road, etc, if the opening is located in a storey above, or a reasonable distance from ground level.
-Openings must also be protected if they are within 6 metres of another non-Class 10 building on the allotment (see C3.2(a)(ii)).
+Openings must also be protected if they are within 6 metres of another non-Class 10 building on the allotment (see C3.2(a)(iii)).
 In regards to the protection of openings under C3.2(a), an assessment is required to determine a "reasonable" distance from ground level, on a case by case basis.
 Discussions with the appropriate authority may be required in this regard.
+Figure C3.2 Plan showing when C3.2 requires protection of openings in an external wall required to have an FRL

 Under C3.2(b), openings in an external wall must be limited to the size specified, if the openings are required to be protected under C3.2(a).
 This is unless the openings are in a Class 9b open spectator stand.

-C3.3 Separation of external walls and associated openings in different fire compartments
+C3.3 Separation of external walls and associated openings in different fire compartments Intent

 To limit the spread of fire between fire compartments through external walls and the openings in them.
 Figure C3.3 illustrates the use of Table C3.3.

 When the walls are at an angle of 180° or greater, the distance between them may be zero because the effects of radiant heat between the walls is negligible.
 In practice, the distance between such walls is likely to equal the width of the fire wall.
 Sole-occupancy units in Class 2 and Class 3 buildings are not fire compartments to which C3.3 applies.
+Figure C3.3 Plan showing illustration of Table C3.3